The smartest way to upgrade term insurance plans.

 As an alternative to manual upgrades, you could choose a feature called an increasing cover, while buying your term insurance policy.

 As the name says, with this option - your cover amount gradually increases at regular intervals until it reaches a maximum limit.
 As you grow older, an increasing cover will automatically increase the amount of money your family can claim (in case of your death) - without you having to intervene every time.
 Increasing covers are a great way to match your cover against inflation.

 If all other things remain the same, you can pick an increasing cover option, with 5% increase yearly - to match the same 5% inflation.
 The good thing is your premiums do not rise at par with inflation.

 The following are some key features and benefits of getting an increasing cover.

 - In most increasing cover options, you pay a uniform amount of premium throughout the term - but keep getting more cover on every renewal.
-(Exceptions are increasing covers offered by HDFC Life and PNB Metlife, where premium increases every year with the cover)
+(Exception is increasing cover offered by PNB Metlife, where premium increases every year with the cover)

 - The cover increase is automatic and doesn't need you to submit any new documentation, medical tests or declarations

 - You do not face the risk of policy rejection due to older age or newly diagnosed illnesses